 Can I freeze it?

-I quickly changed my plans and made the Butter Chicken as a prepped lunch today, and I tucked a few containers in the freezer for those “Ugh, what am I gonna take for lunch?!” days.
+I can quickly change my plans and when I made the Butter Chicken as a prepped lunch today, I tucked a few containers in the freezer for those “Ugh, what am I gonna take for lunch?!” days.

 - Buffalo Chicken Stuffed Sweet Potatoes (Whole30)

 - Egg Roll in a Bowl Skillet (Whole30, Low Carb)